dot-e/godot-docs/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 :ref:`OpenSimplexNoise <class_opensimplexnoise>` is used by the NoiseTexture to
      generate a heightmap.

-Once you set it up and should look like this.
+Once set up it should look like this.

 .. image:: img/noise-set.png